resharp/scBurstSim/README.md

 In the above example alleles with the strategy frequent_coor and frequent_high are synchronized by a shared coordination group 1.
-This is only possible if the transition matrix is identical, so k_01 and k_10 should be identical for coordinated strategies.
+This is only possible if the transition matrix is identical, so k_on and k_off should be identical for coordinated strategies.